sofa-framework/doc/15_Using_SOFA/32_Performances/20_Improve_performances.md

 #### Asynchronous Linear Solver

 SparseLDLSolver has an asynchronous equivalent (AsyncSparseLDLSolver), which the goal is to reduce the duration of the linear system solving.
+Computing asynchronously the LDL factorization of the matrix, this solver will however change the behavior of your simulation.
+Read more about it on the [AsyncSparseLDLSolver page](https://www.sofa-framework.org/community/doc/components/linearsolvers/asyncsparseldlsolver /).
 In your scene, just replace `<SparseLDLSolver/>` by `<AsyncSparseLDLSolver/>`.

 ### Parallel ODE Solving